Canoe Access Development Fund

-The application period for the Conservancy’s 2018 Canoe Access Development Fund is currently closed.
-CADF applications are accepted beginning in the fall of each year through mid December, and are awarded each spring.
-If you have any questions concerning the fund, please contact Eli Long, WPC watershed manager, at firstname.lastname@example.org or 724-471-7202, ext.
+The application period for the Conservancy’s 2019 Canoe Access Development Fund is now open.
+CADF applications will be accepted until Nov.
+16, 2018.
+Applicants will be notified of selection by Dec.
+15, 2018.
+If you have any questions concerning the fund, please contact Eli Long, WPC watershed manager, at email@example.com or 724-471-7202, ext.
 5105.

 Featured Canoe Access Locations